Rainbow-CPaaS/Rainbow-Node-SDK/README.md

 Its powerfull APIs enable you to create the best Node.js applications that connect to Alcatel-Lucent Enterprise [Rainbow](https://www.openrainbow.com).

-Read this documentation in order to know how to install and use the Rainbow SDK for Node.js.
+This documentation will help you to use it.

 ## Rainbow developper account